 - Dozens of sample forms, which you can modify to fit the facts of your case.
 The forms collection includes:

-- Motion to Suppress Seized Evidence – Unlawful Entry onto Protected Curtilage
+- Motion to Suppress – Unlawful Entry onto Protected Curtilage

-- Motion to Suppress Evidence – Affidavit in Support of Search Warrant Lacks Probable Cause
+- Motion to Suppress – Search Warrant Affidavit Lacks Probable Cause

 - Motion to Suppress – No Consent; Apparent Authority